CopernicusLAC Panama Centre

 Hydrometeorological Hazards Theme

-The hydrometeorological hazards theme will focus on leveraging Copernicus Sentinel data for flood, drought, and wildfire assessment and preparedness in the LAC region.
+The hydrometeorological hazards theme focuses on leveraging Copernicus Sentinel data for flood and drought in the LAC region.

 Geological Hazards Theme